wandb/codesearchnet/README.md

       > bash script/setup

       This will download the primary and auxilary datasets described below.
 The data is downloaded into the `resources/data/` folder and will result in the directory structure described [here](resources/README.md).

+      **The size of the datasets you will download (most of them compressed) have a combined size of only ~ 3.5 GB.**  The primary datset (described below) has approximately 3.2 million examples across train, validation and holdout partitions.

   ## Running The Model